lepperdinger/picard_gamma_sky/README.md

 ### Visualization

-The gamma skies can be visualizied via a Python script located in `picard_gas_interpolation`.
+The gamma skies can be visualized via a Python script located in `picard_gas_interpolation`.
 First, I recommend creating a virtual environment:
 ```
 virtualenv venv